SnoupS/Unity-Style-Guide/README.md

 In this guide, you will find a complete documentation of my personal game development process for [GHOSTS & GLITTER](https://www.youtube.com/@ghostsnglitter).
 If you are an aspiring indie game dev of any skill-level, this can serve as a blueprint and valuable reference.
 If you are a seasoned veteran, this may serve as little more than an interesting insight into my process - although any input from experts is welcome!

-In detail, this guide will cover the different `Phases of Game Development`, with specific information on the different goals, tools used, strategies for organisation, as well as learning material and useful resources - always with a focus on *solo development*.
+In detail, this guide will cover the different `Phases of Game Development` as i have defined them for myself, with specific information on the different goals, tools used, strategies for organisation, as well as learning material and useful resources - always with a focus on *solo development*.
 All of the phases have their own documents, which are linked below.

 <a name="important-notes"></a>
 #### 1.1 Important Notes